 Women Riders Now (WRN) is the #1 (number one) resource for

 Our site is updated almost daily with stories and information that all riders, women or men, can appreciate, and our tagline, "Motorcycling Lifestyle, For Women, and Men Who Ride With Women" reflects that.
 We also offer a comprehensive Beginner's Guide

 for anyone interested in becoming a motorcycle rider.
-Staying up-to-date with WRN is easy, whether through subscribing to our biweekly WRN Newsletter
+Staying up-to-date with WRN is easy, whether through subscribing to our monthly WRN Newsletter

 or by following us on Twitter

 Women and Motorcycling Statistics

 In addition to the editorial content, WRN is the most popular place on the web for women riders to share stories, photos and information about their experiences on the open road via the WRN Forum